TheWorkflowAcademy/Creating-Folder-Doc-and-External-Share-Link-ZohoWorkDrive/README.md

 If you are generating an external share link for a new blank doc that you have created via Deluge, chances are you might run into this error:
 * {"errors":[{"id":"R012","title":"Resource is not in active status to process this action"}]}

-For some reason, when a new blank Writer Doc is created via custom function, it is by default in a *DRAFT* status.
+For some reason, when a new blank Writer Doc is created via custom function, it is by default in a **DRAFT** status.
 Because of that, the generate external share link function cannot execute successfully.
-In order to overcome this, you would first need to change the document status to *ACTIVE* before generating the share link.
+In order to overcome this, you would first need to change the document status to **ACTIVE** before generating the share link.
 Here's how you can do it.

 #### Mark Document as Ready
-The script below marks the newly created Writer Doc as ready, converting it from *DRAFT* status to *ACTIVE*.
+The script below marks the newly created Writer Doc as ready, converting it from **DRAFT** status to **ACTIVE**.
+* Note:
+	* Make sure that this script is placed above the "Generate External Share Link" script
-* Note: You can get the Writer document ID by getting info on the new Writer document creation function response.
+	* You can get the Writer document ID by getting info on the new Writer document creation function response.

 ```javascript
 header = Map();